 “Our successes are really brought about by the active participation of neighbors,” he said.
 “Neighbor after neighbor comes out to identify suspects after an incident.
 We have a higher level of participation than many areas, and that helps make our community safer.”

-The Safe Neighborhoods Committee recognized Upson on Wednesday night for his regular and committed participation to the group’s activities.
+The Safe Neighborhood Committee recognized Upson on Wednesday night for his regular and committed participation to the group’s activities.

 After the presentations, neighbors broke into four groups aligned with the Police Department’s area map, which splits the city into four geographic quadrants, so they could ask more detailed questions of local police representatives.
 Each area has a lieutenant who oversees crime and safety efforts, and an officer whom neighbors can contact with questions or concerns.
 The vast majority of attendees came from Area 1 (North Berkeley), with a handful of residents from the other areas.